Frequently Asked Questions

 The project is made possible by support from the Howard W. Hunter Foundation and the Mormon Studies program at Claremont Graduate University.

 Additionally, the project is able to continue through the generosity of people like you!
-We are an all-volunteer organization and always need help with the costs of printing, binding, archiving, maintaining the website, and traveling to give training seminars and presentations.
+We always need help with the costs of printing, binding, archiving, maintaining the website, and traveling to give training seminars and presentations.
 Please consider making a donation to help with our costs.